 Take a Moment to BreatheWhen you are first diagnosed, you may feel completely overwhelmed.
 So many decisions to make and so little time to do everything you need to prepare for treatment.
 But chances are the cancer you are now facing took a long time to develop.
 Try to stop for a minute and just breathe.
 This exercise takes only a minute or two, and can work even if you are finding it hard to concentrate on anything.

 Express Your EmotionsNow is not the time to be the “strong one.”
 Find people in your life that you feel safe expressing your emotions to, and vent.
-It is okay to be angry.
+It's okay to be angry.
 Nobody deserves to have cancer.
-It is okay to admit that you are afraid.
+It's okay to admit that you are afraid.
 Lung cancer is a scary disease.
-If you smoked in the past, it is okay to express feelings of guilt.
-It is okay to express disappointment when friends you thought would be there for you fail you.
-It is okay to admit that insensitive remarks from otherwise well-meaning people, such as “I didn’t know you smoked,” are painful.
-Some people find it helpful to start a journal as well.
+If you smoked in the past, it's okay to express feelings of guilt.
+It's okay to express disappointment when friends you thought would be there for you fail you.
+It's okay to admit that insensitive remarks from otherwise well-meaning people, such as “I didn’t know you smoked,” are painful.
+Some people find it helpful to start a journal to sort through their feelings.

 Evaluate Your Support SystemThink about the role your loved ones can play in your upcoming treatment.
 Who will be your advocates?
 Who will accompany you to visits?
 Who can keep your loved ones informed or update a site such as Caring Bridge?